8 Common Ecommerce Mistakes that You Should Avoid

 If your Ecommerce platform uses a complicated checkout process, you might be losing a significant number of customers who couldn’t figure out the process or just got frustrated by it and left.
 Since your competitors’ Ecommerce store is just one click away, you must focus on having a simple and easy checkout process.
 A complicated check out process can be intimidating to many customers and could also affect the trust factor.
 This is something that can seriously affect your conversion rate and needs to be fixed at the earliest.
 A simple checkout process will make sure that the customer is won as soon as he/she is satisfied with the product and its price.

 4. Inadequate search feature

 The search feature is perhaps one of the first things that a user would interact with in the buying process.
 For the same reason, it must be perfect in every aspect.
-When a user enters a search query in the search box, the results that appears immediately gives him an overall idea about your catalogue and price range.
+When a user enters a search query in the search box, the results that appear immediately gives him an overall idea about your catalogue and price range.
 The relevancy of these search results will have a very high impact on the sales you make through your Ecommerce portal.
 If your search system cannot provide relevant results, it can be deemed as a critical mistake on your part that needs to be fixed immediately.

 5. Not caring about mobile visitors